ello/wtf/_posts/brands-and-agencies/2017-08-21-art-giveaways.md

 Our Art Giveaways program supports Ello artists through the purchase and redistribution of their artwork. **Three times per week we buy artwork from Ello artists**.
 We promote their work and then give their art back to randomly selected members of the Ello community.

 To **learn more about sponsoring Ello’s Art Giveaways** contact us at ArtGiveaways@ello.co.

+Be sure to check out our [Giveaway Rules](/wtf/policies/giveaway-rules).